Franklin by the Numbers

 Total Annual Business Sales

-1,068 businesses employing 15,347 people generate $3.07 billion in annual sales — and that is before Yaskawa's $180M campus, Costco, and 300,000+ sq ft of new industrial space come online.
-The pipeline is real and it is growing.
+1,068 businesses employing 15,347 people generate $3.07 billion in annual sales.
+Additional projects in the pipeline include Yaskawa's $180M campus, Costco, and 300,000+ sq ft of new industrial space.

 Tax Base